Serves 2 as a light meal.

 - pinch of salt

-If you’re getting bored of your usual greens, try beet greens.
-They have a great crunchy texture and a lovely earthy flavor that will stand out in any salad.
-They can also be steamed, sauteed, braised, added to soups or savory fillings.
-You could also make a beautiful pesto and serve it on a bruschetta with some goat’s cheese or a silky homemade pasta and a generous shaving of Parmesan cheese.
-You can’t go wrong with beet greens.
+If you’re tired of the same old greens, try beet greens.
+They have a lovely earthy flavor and a great crunchy texture that will stand out in any salad.
+They can also be steamed, sautéed, braised, or used as a filling in soups.
+You could also make a beautiful pesto and serve it with some goat’s cheese on a bruschetta or with silky homemade pasta and a generous shaving of Parmesan cheese.
+Beet greens are a no-brainer.

-If the beet greens in your local market come attached to the root, otherwise known as beetroot (duh!), roast it and add it to the salad.
-It goes so well with berries.
-Otherwise, use it to make a fabulous beetroot pesto or a simple, but awesome chocolate beet cake.
+If you can find beet greens attached to the root, also known as beetroot (duh! ), roast it and add it to the salad.
+It pairs perfectly with berries.
+Otherwise, make a fantastic beetroot pesto or a simple but delicious chocolate beet cake.

-Use the recipe as a guideline and inspiration.
-Experiment and have fun trying new things and creating new flavor combinations.
+Use the recipe as a starting point and inspiration.
+Experiment and have fun trying new foods and flavor combinations.